-There are many changes to the theme parks in order for Disney World to meet health and safety guidelines.
-Here’s everything we know right now.
+Visiting Disney World in 2021 involves many changes to the theme parks in order to meet health and safety guidelines.

 Disney World Reservations System

-FastPass reservations are also temporarily unavailable while they sort out the re-opening.
+FastPass reservations are also still unavailable for the time being.

 Dining reservations will be able to be made 60 days in advance instead of 180 days.
 This is similar to Disneyland’s 60-day dining reservation system.